pingcap/docs-cn/dm/handle-failed-ddl-statements.md

 This document introduces how to handle failed DDL statements when you're using the TiDB Data Migration (DM) tool to migrate data.

 Currently, TiDB is not completely compatible with all MySQL syntax (see [the DDL statements supported by TiDB](/mysql-compatibility.md#ddl)).
 Therefore, when DM is migrating data from MySQL to TiDB and TiDB does not support the corresponding DDL statement, an error might occur and break the migration process.
-In this case, you can use the `handle-error` command of DM to resume the migration.
+In this case, you can use the `binlog` command of DM to resume the migration.

 ## Restrictions

+Do not use this command in the following situations:

-If it is unacceptable in the actual production environment that the failed DDL statement is skipped in the downstream TiDB and it cannot be replaced with other DDL statements, then do not use this command.
+* It is unacceptable in the actual production environment that the failed DDL statement is skipped in the downstream TiDB.
+* The failed DDL statement cannot be replaced with other DDL statements.
+* Other DDL statements must not be injected into the downstream TiDB.

 For example, `DROP PRIMARY KEY`.
 In this scenario, you can only create a new table in the downstream with the new table schema (after executing the DDL statement), and re-import all the data into this new table.